drewdeponte/tagalong/README.md

 ### Migration Setup

-In order to use [Tagalong](http://github.com/cyphactor/tagalong) you have to generate the proper migrations so that the tags can be stored in the database.
-You can do this with the following command:
+In order to use [Tagalong](http://github.com/cyphactor/tagalong) generate the proper migrations so that the tags can be stored in the database.
+This can be done with the following command:

     rails generate tagalong:migration

-The above will generate the migration and place it appropriately in the db/migrate/ project path so that the next time you `rake db:migrate` it will make the changes to the database.
+The above will generate the migration and place it appropriately in the `db/migrate/` project path.

 ### Declaring Taggers and Taggables

-In addition to generating and running the migrations, you also need to declare at least one Tagger and at least one Taggable.
+It is necessary to declare at least one Tagger and Taggable in addition to generating and running the migrations.
 This is done as follows:

     class Contact < ActiveRecord::Base
       tagalong_taggable